seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 export default LoginForm;
 ```

-As you can see Ive added some state, plus some submit handling which gets the input values via [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) (which is super under utilised in my opinion), setting errors, plus some focus management.
+As you can see Ive added some state, plus some submit handling which gets the input values via [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData)—which is super under utilised in my opinion—setting errors, plus some focus management.

 Lets now add another test using what we have written before, except this time we can check if the fields are required by using the `toBeRequired()` matcher.